Vaibhav-K08/smart-traffic-dqn/README.md

 ## Visualization

-**Tkinter grid** — each intersection is drawn as a colored square.
+**Tkinter grid**: Each intersection is drawn as a colored square.
 Color shifts from blue to red as congestion increases (0% to 100% of a normalized scale).
 Four signal dots per intersection show which lane is currently green.
 Total queue count is displayed at the center of each node.

-**Metrics overlay** — live labels in the top left show Step Reward, Episode Reward, Average Reward (last 20 episodes), Success Rate, and current Epsilon.
+**Metrics overlay**: Live labels in the top left show Step Reward, Episode Reward, Average Reward (last 20 episodes), Success Rate, and current Epsilon.

 ---